kchua220/The-Wheel-Of-Taste/README.md

 # The Wheel of Taste

-Spin the wheel and discover your next meal with this iOS app.
+Spin the wheel and discover your next meal!

 -----------------------------------------------------------------------------------------------------------